LouisMazel/maz-ui/apps/docs/docs/guide/translations.md

 }
 ```

-### Benefits of lazy loading

-- **Faster initial load** - Only English translations are loaded at startup
-- **Reduced bundle size** - Translation files are split into separate chunks
-- **Better user experience** - Users only download what they need
-- **Scalable** - Easy to add new languages without impacting performance

 ## Variables in translations

 Some translations have variables (words in curly braces like `{example}` or `{page}`).
 These get replaced automatically: